Feeding food waste to pigs and preventing disease

 Make sure food waste is safe to feed

-If you supply food waste for feeding to pigs – either to someone else or directly to your own pigs – you must make sure either:
+If you supply food waste for feeding to pigs – either to someone else or directly to your own pigs – you must make sure:

-- the food waste doesn't contain meat and hasn't come into contact with meat.
-Meat-free waste can be fed to pigs without further treatment, or
+- the food waste doesn't contain meat and hasn't come into contact with meat (meat-free waste can be fed to pigs without further treatment)

-- food waste that contains meat, or has come into contact with meat, is treated before being fed to pigs.
+- if the food waste does contain meat, or has come into contact with meat, it's treated before being fed to pigs.
 Treatment involves heating the food waste to destroy any disease-causing bacteria and viruses.

 How to treat food waste

-Treat food waste by heating it to 100 degrees Celsius for one hour.
-An easy way to do this is to boil the food waste for one hour while stirring frequently – make sure you keep it at boiling point for the whole hour.
+Treat food waste by heating it to 100°C for 1 hour.
+An easy way to do this is to boil the food waste for 1 hour while stirring frequently.
+Make sure you keep it at boiling point for the whole hour.

-MPI can approve alternative treatment options.
-For more information, email firstname.lastname@example.org
+The Ministry for Primary Industries (MPI) can approve alternative treatment options.
+For more information about this, email firstname.lastname@example.org

-'Meat' includes any material from an animal, except for eggs and egg products, milk and milk products, and rendered material (such as tallow, blood meal, meat and bone meal).
-These other 'non-meat' products don't need to be heat-treated before feeding to pigs.
+"Meat" includes any material from an animal – except for eggs and egg products, milk and milk products, and rendered material (such as tallow, blood meal, meat meal, and bone meal).
+These "non-meat" products don't need to be heat-treated before feeding to pigs.

 Video – Feeding waste food to pigs (1:17)